Do you keep getting told that you look tired or warn out? Under-eye veins are a common issue that might be to blame.

-Under-eye veins are among the most difficult facial cosmetic issues to treat.
+These veins are among the most difficult facial cosmetic issues to treat on your own.
 Fortunately, a number of tried-and-true clinical methods are available to help you get rid of those stubborn blue veins for good.

-Fair-skinned individuals are at a higher risk of developing facial spider veins and visible, enlarged blood vessels.
+People with lighter skin tones are at a higher risk of developing facial spider veins and visible enlarged blood vessels.
 Genetics, prolonged exposure to the sun, and aging are also determining factors.

 As one of the most popular vein removal options available today, laser treatments have a high rate of success and take a convenient, non-invasive approach to the job at hand.
 What’s great about laser treatments is that they also stimulate blood flow in the eye area, which helps target under-eye circles and dull skin in addition to veins.

 As far as vein removal procedures go, lasers rank relatively well in terms of the potential risks involved.
 With that being said, there is a chance of blood clotting, which can trigger serious eye complications.
-Because of this, many doctors use an internal eye shield to protect patients while they’re being treated.
+As a result, many doctors use an internal eye shield to protect patients while they’re being treated.
 A cooling gel is also applied to protect the delicate under-eye skin and make the patient more comfortable.

 When compared to other vein treatment options, laser treatments are relatively safe with few complications and side effects.
 In fact, one of the best things about laser treatments is that they can be performed painlessly with almost no recovery time involved.